Seekatar/ioptions-logger-test/README.md

 ![log_with_scopes](doc/log_scopes.png)

 There is a catch to using scopes when an exception is thrown.
 In the catch processing and thereafter, all your scopes are disposed, so the extra details are lost.
-There are a couple ways to handle this.
+There are a couple of ways to handle this.
 One is to use `catch () when` and call a function to log in the function called in `when` since the scopes are still alive then.
 The [LoggerExtensions](src/Logging/LoggerExtensions.cs) has methods that various flavors of that technique.

 This is the pattern. `LogCaughtException` logs the exception with the `logger` and the scopes will be logged.